Napalam-Syrup/SARS-Educational-Ransomware/README.md

 - The developer is not responsible for any misuse of this software.
 - Use responsibly, and always in compliance with local laws and regulations.

 Make sure you ONLY COMPROMISE YOUR OWN SYSTEM, OR WITH WRITTEN PERMISSION.
-And do not repurpose this educational ransomware for malicious purposes.
 I will take no responsibility for any legal repurcussions.

 # Something Awesome Ransomware - Simple (SARS)
 This repository is created to host my Something Awesome Project for the course COMP6841.
 It is a ransomwware, designed to educate myself and others in malware developement, and the ease in which it can cause damage.
 It has been built to target Windows Machines, due to the majority of the world utilising a Windows System (and I also thought it would be more fun to target).

 The ransomware creates a foothold in the system using a malicious Word Document with embedded macros.
+It requires a HoaxShell listening server (it's an awesome reverse shell, check it out below!), as well as a server hosting the files (for demonstration purposes, this would be targetted to my machine).
 Two strains/variants of this ransomware has been included - one to establish a C2 connection with a machine, the other as a fire-and-forget ransomware.

+There are safety checks in place to make sure the ransomware is as benign as possible.
-Files are copied and encrypted, leaving the original file unscathed.
+- Files are copied and encrypted, leaving the original file unscathed.
+- An expiration time check has been included
+- Keys are created and stored in the same file system.
+- Would not traverse directories, and will only encrypted the current file layers.
+- No lateral movement
+- Will only run in a certain subdirectory.

 # Installation
 Run `git clone <insert link>` in your local terminal to clone the repository.